 Step 2: Choose a moisturising cream that contains SPF to keep skin hydrated and protected.
 If you are using ingredients like retinoids, they can make skin more sensitive to the sun, so daily use of sunscreen is a must.

-Step 3: For day, apply a peptide-rich serum under your SPF daily to help build collagen.
+Step 3: For the day, apply a peptide-rich serum under your SPF daily to help build collagen.
 Look for one that also contains antioxidants to fight free radicals or hyaluronic acid to lock in moisture.

 Step 4: At night, apply a retinoid before your moisturizer.
 Your moisturizer should contain phytoestrogens to help with hormonal ageing.

-Step 5: Simple and inexpensive, a simple petroleum jelly is a great way to lock in the moisture from your moisturiser, which is more important now than ever.
+Step 5: Simple and inexpensive, simple petroleum jelly is a great way to lock in the moisture from your moisturiser, which is more important now than ever.
 One thing to note, petroleum jelly prevents water loss but doesn’t attract moisture, so you can’t actually skip moisturiser altogether.

 Sources: Sanctuary Beauty and Wellness, Vogue Beauty, Total beauty,